folio-org/kitfox-github/.github/docs/snapshot-update.md

 ### 3. notify
 - **Purpose**: Sends Slack notifications
-- **Condition**: Runs on failures or when updates are made
+- **Condition**: Runs on failures or when updates are made (skips if workflow was skipped due to missing branch)
 - **Channels**: Team and general Slack channels
 - **Features**:
   - Rich message formatting
-  - Success/failure templates
+  - Success/failure templates with detailed failure reasons
   - Non-blocking failures
+  - Proper handling of validation and publishing errors

 ### 4. summarize
 - **Purpose**: Generates GitHub Actions summary